bsiepe/tsnet/README.md

 devtools::install_github("bsiepe/tsnet")
 ```

-This installation may take some time as the models are compiled upon
+The installation may take some time as the models are compiled upon
 installation.

 ## Getting Started